oncleben31/cookiecutter-homeassistant-custom-component/docs/guide.rst

    ``LICENSE``                                                    The license file for the project ``README.md``                                                  The file you are reading now, should contain info about the integration, installation and configuration instructions
-   ``requirements.txt``                                           Python packages used by this integration ``requirements_dev.txt``                                       Python packages used to provide IntelliSense_/code hints during development of this integration
+   ``requirements.txt``                                           Python packages used by this integration ``requirements_dev.txt``                                       Python packages used to provide IntelliSense_/code hints during development of this integration, typically includes packages in ``requirements.txt`` but may include additional packages
-   ``requirements_test.txt``                                      Python packages required to run the tests for this integration
+   ``requirements_test.txt``                                      Python packages required to run the tests for this integration, typically includes packages in ``requirements_dev.txt`` but may include additional packages
    =============================================================  ======================================================================================================================

 If you want to use all the potential and features of this blueprint template you